ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 In general, for Nintex-add-ins, the API provides no way to get at the version displayed in the UI.

-Thus, now we can filter the Webs-add-ins.csv for Nintex Workflow and Nintex Forms add-ins not in a current versions.
+Thus, now we can filter the Webs-add-ins.csv for Nintex Workflow and Nintex Forms add-ins not in current versions.

 ## Updating add-ins using browser automation